Rashotech/zuri-chat/README.md

 The Chat app has registration and login(User Authentication).
 USers can also log out of the App.

-THe live link is at https://zurigist.herokuapp.com
+The live link is at https://zurigist.herokuapp.com